matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

-Putting the whole id to the URI fragment (`matrix:#id_with_sigil` or, following on the `matrix.to` tradition, `matrix:#/id_with_sigil` for readability) allows to use `#` without encoding on many URI parsers.
+Putting the whole id to the URI fragment (`matrix:#id_with_sigil` or, following on the `matrix.to` tradition, `matrix:#/id_with_sigil` for readability) allows using `#` without encoding on many URI parsers.
 It is still not fully RFC-compliant and rules out using URIs by homeservers (see also "Past discussion points").